lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
-You'll have encountered logistic regression in the prerequisite course, but in simple terms, it is similar to linear regression, but with a binary outcome and used when your predictor variables are only measured at a single time point.
+You'll have encountered logistic regression in prerequisites, but to review, it is similar to linear regression, but with a binary outcome and used when your predictor variables are only measured at a single time point.
 The syntax uses glm with the formula interface of the outcome on the left side and the predictors on the right side, separated by plus signs.
 You need to set the family to binomial since the outcome is binary.

 ---